Key Learning Points

 Very often, the allergens that prompt an attack include:

-Once you become sensitized to the above, you find in addition you may become sensitized to other allergens including:
+Once you become sensitive to the above, you find in addition you may become sensitive to other allergens including:

 Whether you become sensitised to these other allergens may, in my humble opinion, depend (for some) on whether you received orthodox treatment to de-sensitize you to the earlier triggers.

 It is almost as if your body, when former allergens are denied it, seizes on something else to be ‘allergic’ to.